 Traditional rum balls recipe

 This traditional rum balls recipe is a tasty treat for grown-ups.
 This easy, no bake recipe comes together in no time and because the flavor develops even more overnight, it’s the perfect make ahead sweet.
-Old fashioned rum balls are always a hit at holiday parties.
+Rum balls are always a hit at holiday parties.
+This recipe makes 5 dozen, the perfect amount for cookie exchanges and gift-giving.

 Why you should make this recipe